alanng10/class-lang/Info/Article/Word/a.md

 Word "spread" has meaning that is spreading over length.

+Word "center" has meaning that is center in whole.

+Word "focus" has meaning that is focus in whole.

 Word "tune" has meaning that is comp audio.

 Word "tick" has meaning that is smallest duration.